| The Case for a National Individual Investment

 societies.
 Thus much, perhaps even most, private property ownership in

+modern societies is not justifiable according to Locke's principles.
 This is because there is very little property "left in common".
 Private

 property ownership creates a paradox, which Locke did not address.
 While